-Here are three books by people who created their own formula for living, and which provide some ideas for good living.
+Cary Grant had an interesting philosophy on living.
+Here are three books by people who created their own formula for living and which provide some ideas for good living.

 For a summer read full of spiritual guidance and meaning try: Fear: Essential Wisdom For Getting Through the Storm by Thich Nhat Hanh.
 Hanh is a Vietnamese Buddhist Zen Master, poet and scholar who has published a number of books on peaceful living.

 This book extolls the practice of living in the present to embrace our fears, recognize their origins, and thereby render them powerless.
 His book is short but powerfully written, in beautifully clear prose.